rohitvs/AuditoriumTicketingSystem/README.md

 7)	TicketingSystemSimulatorTests runs the tests for Holding and booking.
 It brings the database up in a particular state.
 There is just one test method in this class but it does a series of actions like holding, then booking, then hold again.
 Basically it simulates user behavior and then runs assert statements to make sure the output is as expected.

+8)  The DAO layer interacts with custom JPA repositories.
+The queries that run against the database/tables are in the Custome reository classes in the repositories package.

+9) The queries are written in JPQL(java persistence Query language.

 Please refer to README.docx for more detailed information.